-11% of the American working force has no GED or any other high school credential.
+11% of the American working force has no GED or any other high school-level credential.
 Yet many people are able to get good jobs when they are in the process of getting their GED.

 For most of these positions, applicants must be highly motivated, and often, experience and practical skills are required.
+However, if you are looking to secure your GED, there are online GED classes available through Onsego GED prep that’ll get you all set for the GED exam fast.

-So let’s take a closer look at some jobs that do not require a high school or GED diploma.
+In this post, we’re going to take a closer look at some jobs that do not require a high school or GED diploma.
 Developing the skills required for these jobs usually takes place via apprenticeships or “on the job.”

 Then again, some of these positions require little or no earlier work-related experience, skills, and knowledge.
 Additionally, ensure that the position suits your personality well.